ucdavis/hpccf-docs/docs/admin/cheeto.md

 title: Cheeto Introduction
 ---

 Cheeto is the swissarmytoolknife of account, storage, QoS, group, etc, creation and manipulation.
+All manipulation is done by `hippo-user` on the system `accounts`. **BE VERY CAREFUL** There are no prompts, and there is no undo.

 #### Show a user